Seamlessly Transition to Living in Tokyo

-In this interactive orientation program, you will learn about practical, day-to-day living in Japan.
+You will learn about practical, day-to-day living in Tokyo through interactive education and consulting

 By the end of our sessions together, you will have the tools and knowledge you need to be self-sufficient in Japan and confident in your ability to thrive.